by Katryna Balboni

 Pick your poison, pirates!
 No vacation is complete without a glass or two (or twelve?) of the strong stuff.
 But what you drink often depends on where you travel.

-So instead of wandering the streets of Beijing looking for a decent margarita, why not plan your next vacation according to your favorite liquor?
-Then you can enjoy your beloved beverage at its best!
+So instead of wandering the streets of Beijing looking for a decent margarita, why not plan your next vacation according to your favorite liquor and enjoy your beloved beverage at its best!
 Find your alcohol of choice in the list below and get inspired!

 Editor's Note: If you are, in fact, currently wandering the streets of Beijing looking for a decent margarita, we hear the ones at The Taco Bar are nice.